ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/ticks_datetime_signal.md

 ---
+noindex: true
-Title: "Plotting DateTime Data on a Signal Plot - ScottPlot 4.1 Cookbook"
+title: "Plotting DateTime Data on a Signal Plot - ScottPlot 4.1 Cookbook"
 Description: "DateTime can be displayed on the horizontal axis of a signal plot by using the sample rate to set the time interval per data point, and then setting the OffsetX to the desired start date."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71